Two protesters die after clashes with police in Baghdad - medics, security sources | Politics

 Two protesters die after clashes with police in Baghdad - medics, security sources

+Security forces tried to contain the march and fired tear gas, police, medics and protesters said.
+Protesters threw stones and petrol bombs, a security source said.
+Two protesters, who were at the demonstration, and Ali Bayati, a member of Iraq’s semi-official High Commission for Human Rights, said that security forces fired live ammunition to disperse the crowd.
+Military spokesman Yehia Rasool said in a statement on Monday that security forces were given strict instructions not to use force against protesters unless necessary, adding that an investigation into what happened will be conducted.

 Medics at two hospitals in Baghdad said two men were hit in their head and neck with tear gas canisters and died of their injuries overnight.
-Several members of the security forces suffered minor injuries, police said.
+More than 26 protesters were wounded and several members of the security forces suffered minor injuries, police said.
 Iraq's biggest anti-government protests for decades broke out last October and continued for several months with hundreds of thousands of Iraqis demanding jobs, services and the removal of the country's ruling elite, which they say is corrupt.

 The protests caused the resignation of Prime Minister Adel Abdul Mahdi, who was replaced in May by incumbent Mustafa al-Kadhimi, a former intelligence chief.
 Nearly 500 people were killed during last year's protests.